MiraldiLab/maxATAC/docs/readme/normalize.md

 ### `--clip`

-This flag determines whether to clip the values that are above the max value used in `min-max` normalization or to leave them as their real value.
+Flag.
+Clip values above the max used in `min-max` normalization to 1 instead of leaving them above 1.
 Default: `False`

 ### `-c`, `--chroms`, `--chromosomes`